Encore Las Vegas: Features

+The Encore opened with a 61000 sqft spa, and includes 60000 sqft of convention space intended for meetings, conferences and events.
+The space includes both ballrooms and breakout rooms.

 Restaurants

 Encore opened with five restaurants, including Sinatra; it serves as a tribute to the singer, who was friends with Wynn.
 The Italian restaurant features various personal memorabilia that once belonged to Sinatra.
 A French restaurant, Switch, featured a rotating decor; walls would retract into the ceiling every 30 minutes, allowing for a new one to descend.
 Victor Drai, a nightclub operator for the Wynn complex, also opened Botero Steak, named after artist Fernando Botero.
 Other dining establishments included Society Cafe, and the Asian restaurant Wazuzu, the latter overseen by chef Jet Tila.
 Society Cafe closed in 2015, along with Botero Steak.
 Following a renovation, the latter reopened at the end of the year as Jardin (French for "Garden").

 Switch operated until 2012.
 Andrea's, an Asian restaurant and lounge named after Wynn's wife Andrea Hissom, opened in its place in 2013.
 The lounge area included an LED screen image of Hissom's eyes.
 It closed in 2020 and was replaced by Elio, marking the first Mexican restaurant for the Wynn complex.
+A new Mexican restaurant, Casa Playa, opened in its place the following year.
+Casa Playa is led by executive chef Sarah Thompson and offers a tequila and mezcal selection.

 Clubs

 Drai, who operated the Tryst nightclub at Wynn Las Vegas, was again recruited to run the XS nightclub at Encore.
 XS, measuring 40000 sqft, was designed as Encore's top attraction.
 It included access to a pool area which had 29 cabanas, as well as topless sunbathing.

 Encore Beach Club, a 55000 sqft pool complex for adults, opened in May 2010.
 It was joined by a new 5000 sqft nightclub known as Surrender, which connected to the beach club.
 Both were managed by Sean Christie's Las Vegas Nightlife Group, which also operated the Blush nightclub at Wynn Las Vegas.
 XS and Surrender later became some of the top-grossing nightclubs in the United States.

-Later in 2010, rapper Lil Jon signed a DJ residency at Surrender.
+In 2010, rapper Lil Jon signed a DJ residency at Surrender.
 Swedish DJ Alesso has also performed there and at Encore Beach Club.
 The Chainsmokers and Kygo each began ongoing residencies at XS in 2017.
+Other entertainers at the clubs have included Swedish House Mafia, country artist Dustin Lynch, and DJs Marshmello, Diplo, and RL Grime.
 Performing artists are managed by Jared Garcia.
-Later that year the position of Artist relations was taken over by David Hadden.
-By 2018, Encore Beach Club had taken over the Surrender space.
+In 2018, the position of artist relations was taken over by David Hadden.
+By that time, Encore Beach Club had taken over the Surrender space.

 Shows

 The Wynn complex has two theaters, including the Encore Theater.
-It was originally built as part of Wynn Las Vegas, and is located between the two resorts.
+It was originally built as part of Wynn Las Vegas and is located between the two resorts.
 It has 1,480 seats, and has hosted numerous entertainers, including Danny Gans, Beyoncé, and Garth Brooks.